fabiosantoscode/game-deep-trouble/DEV_INSTRUCTIONS.md

 `elements/` a bunch of scenes that are functional elements or fragments of other elements `levels/level#.tscn` this is loaded by LevelRotator

+# BUILDING

+Use the godot Export window to export to the web/ folder.
+Then run deploy.sh.
+It should work with linux, mac and bash-for-windows as long as git is installed